When You Arrive

 Renewal of Irish Residence Permit/IRP (formerly GNIB card)

 If you have been studying in Ireland for the past academic year you must re-new your Irish Residence Permit/IRP (formerly GNIB card).
 The renewal fee is €300.
-Please follow the same process as above to make your appointment with INIS and ensure that you take with you all requirement documents.
+Please see here for information on the renewal process and ensure that you take with you all requirement documents.

 Health Services on Campus